ujjwal-9/ujjwal-9.github.io/_posts/2018-05-04-knowledge-distillation.md

 Soft Targets or labels predicted from a model contain more information that binary hard labels due to the fact that they encode similarity measures between the classes.

 Incorrect labels tagged by the model describe co-label similarities, and these similarities should be evident in future stages of learning, even if the effect is diminished.
 For example, imagine training a deep neural net on a classification dataset of various dog breeds.
 In the initial few stages of learning the model will not accurately distinguish between similar dog-breeds such as a Belgian Shepherd versus a German Shepherd.
 This same effect, although not so exaggerated, should appear in later stages of training.
 If given an image of a German Shepherd, the model predicts the class German Shepherd with a high-accuracy, the next highest predicted dog should still be a Belgian Shepherd or a similar looking dog.
 Over-fitting starts to occur when the majority of these co-label effects begin to disappear.
 By forcing the model to contain these effects in the later stages of training, we reduced the amount of over-fitting.

-> Though using soft targets as Regularizers is not considered very effective.
+Though using soft targets as Regularizers is not considered very effective.

-Associated Code can be found at [Github](https://github.com/Ujjwal-9/Knowledge-Distillation).
+> **Follow me on twitter [@theujjwal9](https://twitter.com/theujjwal9)**